jamiew/jamiedubs.com/_posts/2021-03-18-how-to-directly-interact-with-an-nft-smart-contract.md

 ![](https://dl.dropboxusercontent.com/s%2Fkjk99qvtey26k4b%2FScreen%2520Shot%25202021-03-18%2520at%252011-45-45%2520GenArt721Core%2520%25200xa7d8d9ef8d8ce8992df33d8b8cf4aebabd5bd270%2520.png)

-For NFT metadata we want the `tokenURI` method:
+For NFT metadata we want the `tokenURI` method.
+Punch in your tokenID and press "Query":

 ![](https://dl.dropboxusercontent.com/s%2Fu86hs93ar5dquih%2FScreen%2520Shot%25202021-03-18%2520at%252011-50-19%2520GenArt721Core%2520%25200xa7d8d9ef8d8ce8992df33d8b8cf4aebabd5bd270%2520.png%2528990293801%2529.png.png)

-Punch in your tokenID and press "Query":
+Congrats, you just queried data out of the Ethereum blockchain!
+With Ethereum you have to pay to write data (that's the gas fee), but read operations are free.

+That URL links to the the ERC-721 metadata for the NFT, which is usually stored as JSON:

 [![](https://dl.dropboxusercontent.com/s%2F0th781a7a032aio%2FScreen%2520Shot%25202021-03-18%2520at%252011-51-43%2520Mozilla%2520Firefox%2520.png)](https://api.artblocks.io/token/20000093)

-Congrats, you just queried data out of the Ethereum blockchain!
-With Ethereum you havee to pay to write data (that's the gas fee), but read operations are free.

 This particular NFT's metadata is hosted at https://api.artblocks.io/token/20000093 and the `image` is https://api.artblocks.io/image/20000093.
 Usually these are links to a distributed storage system like IPFS.
 For more about see my post [[IPFS and distributed storage for cryptoartists]]